crossplane/crossplane/design/design-doc-terraform-code-generation.md

 we need to execute an operation.
 [As mentioned][json-hcl-compatibility] in Terraform docs, JSON can be a full replacement for HCL and thanks to [`jsoniter`][jsoniter] library, we'll be able to have multiple tag keys to use in marshall/unmarshall operations depending on the context.
+So, we will not need to generate any conversion functions!

 This option has the advantage that we'd be interacting with Terraform just like any user, hence all features, stability guarantees and community support would be available to us.
-Additionally, doing conversion from and to JSON wouldn't require generated code as HCL library provides powerful tools to do that.
+For example, we won't need to build logic for importing resources or comparison tooling to see whether an update is due; we'll call the CLI and parse its JSON output.

 A disadvantage of this approach is speed because the information format flow would be `Go Struct -> JSON -> cty -> provider call`, whereas other options don't include